VaqueroSH/workspace-github.com-VaqueroSH-DeckAnalyzer/README.md

 **Q: What about double-faced cards?**
 A: Fully supported.
 The analyzer handles transform cards, modal double-faced cards (MDFCs), split/fuse, and adventure cards.

+**Q: How accurate is the pricing data?**
+A: Prices are fetched live from Scryfall and updated regularly.
+Prices may vary from your local store.

+**Q: Can I export my analysis results?**
+A: Currently analysis is view-only.
+Export features are planned for future updates.

+**Q: What decklist formats do you support?**
+A: MTGO exports, Arena exports, text lists, and most common formats.
+See examples above.

+**Q: How often is card data updated?**
+A: Card data is fetched live from Scryfall, so you always get the latest information.

+**Q: Can I analyze multiple decks at once?**
+A: Currently one deck at a time.
+Deck comparison features are on the roadmap.

 ## License 📄

 This project uses the free Scryfall API and respects their terms of service.
 Card data and images are property of Wizards of the Coast.